Nilesh Naik

 Nilesh Mohan Naik (22 May 1970 – 23 January 1995) was an Indian environmental activist and farmworker belonging to the scheduled tribe community.
-He was shot to death during the Nylon 6,6 agitation at Keri plateau, Ponda.
+He was shot to death during the Anti-Nylon 6,6 movement at Keri plateau, Ponda.
 He is popularly known as Goa's first environmental martyr.

 Early and personal life

 Nilesh Mohan Naik was born on 22 May 1970 to Rekha Gawde at Savoi-Verem, Goa.
 He belonged to the scheduled tribe community and had three brothers, including Naresh Mohan Naik and Mahesh Naik.
 On 27 October 2020, Naresh, aged 40, died suffering injuries from a road accident at Savoi-Verem.

-Martyrdom
+Death

 Around 1980s, the Goa Industrial Development Corporation (GIDC) acquired land at Bhoot Khamb, Ponda for the production of Nylon 6,6.
 The ₹6 billion project was started by American multinational company, DuPont in collaboration with Indian business conglomerate, Thapar Group.
 Despite the usage of two hazardous chemicals, hexamethylenediamine and adipic acid, the project was declared as "pollution free".
 Later the locals became aware of the environmental hazards which would pose danger to the water resources and bagayats plantations thereafter beginning a long-drawn agitation that lasted for several years.

 On 14 October 1994, the plant was attacked by the villagers which cost the authorities almost ₹10 million.
 On 17 January 1995, Dr. Dattaram Desai, convener of the Anti-Nylon 6,6 Citizens Action Committee and two other activists were arrested, stripped and assaulted at the police station.
 On 18 January 1995, the church supported, All Goa Citizens Committee for Social Justice and Action (AGCCSJA) wrote to the then Goa Governor, Gopala Ramanujam expressing their distress over the government's move to subdue the opposition against the project.

 On 23 January 1995, a busload of U.S. DuPont officials along three police jeeps were greeted by 70 protesters mainly women and children that were sitting on the road that lead to the factory.
 When the women refused to let the officials pass, the police present, advised the DuPont officials to return at Panjim wherein they met then Goa Chief minister, Pratapsingh Rane and demanded to take a strict action on the activists.
 Around 4:30 pm, two busload of Goa Police opened fired at the protesters without any prior warning to disperse, Naik was shot at point blank range while trying to save a woman from police atrocities and died from gunshot wounds to the chest soon after he was admitted to a nearby hospital, while others suffered minor injuries at Bhoot Khamb, Ponda.

 Following his death, the protesters as an act of vengeance assaulted the police, stripped some of them and chased them into the woods.
 Next they headed towards the company's office and burnt down everything.
 The company later shut down its services in Goa and relocated at Tamil Nadu.